-You can expect to meet a diverse group of people from our Health System community who are very passionate about what they do and the path they've followed.
-The goal of every activity we’ve incorporated into 24 Hours in Blue is to help all of us understand the type of person you are, what matters most to you, and why you have chosen to walk this path to becoming a physician.
+You can expect to meet a diverse group of people from our Medical School community who are very passionate about what they do and the path they've followed.
+The goal of every activity we’ve incorporated into 24 Hours in Blue is to help all of us understand the type of person you are, what matters most to you and why you have chosen to walk this path to becoming a physician.

 What are the short-form interviews with interactive stations like?

 You’ll have the opportunity to take part in a series of six, six-minute short-form interviews with a variety of people from our Medical School community.
 These interactive scenarios will challenge you to demonstrate how you work as part of team, how you think and respond to questions about an ethical or philosophical dilemma, and how you might interact with a patient in a difficult situation — all under a tight time constraint.

 The best way to prepare for this segment is to familiarize yourself with current ethical issues and practice how you would analyze and communicate your values, attitudes and beliefs on these within a strict time frame.
 While these interactive stations are situation-based and similar to multiple mini interviews (MMIs), they are only one part of our interview process and overall evaluation.
 These short-form exchanges are really about giving you a chance to show us the skills and qualities you have that will support your success not only as a med school student at Michigan, but also as a future physician leader wherever you may go.